Eating Disorder Facts

 Eating disorders are often accompanied by other illness

-People with eating disorders often have other problems, including chemical dependency, post-traumatic stress disorder (PTSD), sexual abuse history, depression, anxiety disorder, morbid obesity, and other health issues.
+People with eating disorders are also struggling with other issues, including substance use disorder (SUD), post-traumatic stress disorder (PTSD), sexual abuse history, depression, anxiety disorder, morbid obesity, and other health issues.

 Eating disorders are tough to live with

 Interacting with a loved one struggling with eating disorder symptoms can be difficult.
 Family and friends may worry that they won’t “do it right.”
 Remember, family and friends are important resources for a loved one’s recovery.